FrameworkComputer/Framework-Laptop-13/Electrical/Pinouts.md

 ## Webcam Interface

 IPEX 20879-030E connector used to interface to the Webcam Module.
-Note that the Webcam Module itself currently only uses a 12 pin connector.
+Note that the Webcam Module itself currently only uses a 12 pin connector using pins 19 through 30.
 The remaining signals are not connected.

 | Pin | Signal   | Type (on Mainboard) | Notes                         |
 |-----|----------|---------------------|-------------------------------|